ConSol-Monitoring/omd-labs-docker/README.md

 ### Debugging

-If you want to see more verbose output from Ansible to debug your role, add the environment variable `ANSIBLE_VERBOSITY`:
+If you want to see more verbose output from Ansible to debug your role, adjust the environment variable value [`ANSIBLE_VERBOSITY`](http://docs.ansible.com/ansible/latest/debug_module.html) to e.g. `3`:

-    docker run -it -p 8443:443 -e ANSIBLE_VERBOSITY="-vv" -v $(pwd)/my_ansible_dropin:/root/ansible_drop consol/omd-labs-debian
+    docker run -it -p 8443:443 -e ANSIBLE_VERBOSITY=3 -v $(pwd)/my_ansible_dropin:/root/ansible_drop consol/omd-labs-debian